fwmarkcheung/camunda-animal-adoption/README.md

 5. Push the image to Docker hub:

-		$ docker push fwmarkcheung/camunda-animal-adoption-app:latest
+		$ docker push <userid>/camunda-animal-adoption-app:latest

 6. Update the* image* section in the* values.yaml *as follow:

    	 web:
     		image:
-    			repository: fwmarkcheung/camunda-animal-adoption-app
+    			repository: <userid>/camunda-animal-adoption-app
     			tag: latest

-## To deploy the app using Helm Chart:
+**To deploy the app using Helm Chart:**

-1. Create the Namespace animal-adoption manually using kubectl:
+1. Optionally, create the namespace *animal-adoption*.
+For example, using kubectl:

 		kubectl create namespace animal-adoption